wwylele/save3ds/README.md

 ### Unhandled `Quota.dat` for NAND extdata

 Currently the program doesn't parse and update the `Quota.dat` file for NAND extdata.
 This can cause inconsistency if you modify a NAND extdata.
-For the same reason, formatting a NAND extdata doesn't work right now.
-This will be resolved in the near future.
+This might be resolved in the near future.

 ## Tip